FHEA – University of South Wales (2018)

 ART FOUNDATION DIPLOMA – Cardiff School of Art and Design at Cardiff Metropolitan University (1985)

 In 2014, Margaret completed a documentary feature film commissioned by National Theatre Wales.
 The documentary, “BRANCHES – The Nature of Performance” follows the creative development of a live dance theatre performance called “BRANCHES – The Nature of Crisis” by Choreographer and Director, Constanza Macras collaborating with an international cast.
 The live performance was made with National Theatre Wales as part of the Cultural Olympiad London 2012 Festival and performed at Wepre Park, North Wales during September 2012.
-The documentary was screened at Chapter Cinema and had a private screening organised by BAFTA Cymru at Cineworld, Cardiff.
+The documentary was completed and screened at Chapter Cinema in 2014.
+It also had a screening organised by BAFTA Cymru at Cineworld, Cardiff in 2015.
+Film link- https://vimeo.com/113532264 with password CONSTANTAS17

 Opera film commission from Welsh National Opera, The Space and Ffilm Cymru Wales.